Also known as Decaler, Decorator, Glass Decorator, Glazer, In Mold Coater, Painter, Pottery Decorator, Silk-Screen Operator, Spray Painter, Sprayer

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Painting Decorator tend to value Support, Independence, and Recognition.
+Compared to most people, those working as a Painting Decorator tend to value Support, Achievement, and Working Conditions.

 Most importantly, Painting Decorators moderately value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.

-Second, Painting Decorators very slightly value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Second, Painting Decorators very slightly value Achievement.
+Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

-Lastly, Painting Decorators very slightly value Recognition.
-Occupations that satisfy this work value offer advancement, potential for leadership, and are often considered prestigious.
+Lastly, Painting Decorators very slightly value Working Conditions.
+Occupations that satisfy this work value offer job security and good working conditions.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.